defuncart/shogi/README.md

 A simple shogi engine for Dart and Flutter.
 This engine can be combined with [flutter_shogi_board](https://github.com/defuncart/flutter_shogi_board) to render static game board positions, tsume problems or shogi castles.

+Shogi (将棋) is a two-player strategy board game native to Japan, belonging to the same family as chess and xiangqi.

 Presently the package is very basic in which it can determine the static board position for a given game and move pieces from one position to another.
 As it is still highly experimental, 0.0.x versioning is used.

 ## Getting Started